"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 WPForms

 First, the WPForms user interface is a modern one that combines simplicity with ease of use.
-If you’re a first-time user, you won’t find it hard to navigate through the form builder panel.
+If you’re a first-time user, navigating through the form builder panel won’t be hard.

 When creating a form, the first thing you will see in the form template options.
 Here, you’re required to select the prebuilt form option to get ahead quickly.